Exciting Rental Fleet Updates as at April 2025

 No fee and easy process.
 Note if you are a manned aircraft pilot (e.g. have a helicopter or crop duster on your property) you will already have an ARN.

-2. Get a regular 0-7kg RePL (this is the standard drone licence)
+2. Get a regular 0-7kg RePL (the most common 'standard' drone licence)

 Fill out this form ( https://dronesforhire.com.au/training-enquiry ) to get upcoming course dates and prices in your area.